-Wake up early to start your day peacefully with no need to rush and with enough time to enjoy a cup of tea, coffee, or a different healthy drink of choice.
+Wake up early to start your day peacefully with no need to rush and with enough time to enjoy a cup of tea, coffee, or a different health drink of choice.
 Make sure you start on a positive note.
 The way you start your day is the way your entire day will unfold.
 If you aren’t an early riser, wake up with enough time to start your day slowly: a margin of 15 to 30 minutes is sufficient to avoid stress and rush.

 Self-reflect on a daily basis.
-You can write in a journal or spend a few minutes thinking about your life, your goals, actions that you’re taking or not taking and how it all affects your future.
+You can write in a journal or spend a few minutes thinking about your life, your goals, actions that you’re taking or not taking, and how it all affect your future.
 If you rarely spend time thinking about how you want to steer your life, somebody else will steer it for you—and losing control over your life isn’t a particularly good strategy to attain more happiness in life.

 Move your body

 Exercise regularly, at least 3-4 times a week.
 Exercise produces feel-good hormones—endorphins—and provides other numerous benefits that will make you feel energized and positive.
 Don’t participate in boring fitness classes, though.
 Find a sport that you actually enjoy and look forward to.
-Otherwise you’ll never develop a permanent habit of regular exercise.
+Otherwise, you’ll never develop a permanent habit of regular exercise.

 Exercise can be one way to push your limits.
 You can also face your fears and voluntarily put yourself in uncomfortable situations (take a cold shower, go camping in the wilderness, hitchhike).
 Hardships will make you stronger and more appreciative of simple things (for example, after a long bike ride, you’ll definitely enjoy a simple meal much more).